youjiangxu/seqvlad-pytorch/README.md

 ### TSN Pretrained Model

-**For the Flow stream, we utilize the tsn pretrained model to initialize our model.** Thus, we release the pretrained tsn models to reproduct our method easily.
-The pretrained models are released as follows: (the model is reimplement by us, not official model.
-But the performance is comparable.)
+**For the Flow stream, we utilized the tsn pretrained model to initialize our model.** Thus, we release the pretrained tsn models to reproduct our method easily.
+The pretrained models are released as follows: (the models are reimplemented by us, but not the official models.)

 | Model  | Modality | Split | Link                                                         |
 | ------ | -------- | ----- | ------------------------------------------------------------ |